BSAC-CoEx: Coexistence of URLLC and Distributed Learning Services via Device Selection: Performance Metrics and Problem Formulation

 \subsection{Problem Formulation}

-Having defined the system model and the \glspl{kpi} of interest, the next step is to design a device selection scheme to optimize the distributed \gls{ai} training process over a wireless network, while still fulfilling the \gls{urllc} availability requirements.
-Then, from the definition of $d_k^{\mathrm{AI}}{\left(\bm{\Pi}_k^{\mathrm{u}}\right)}$ in \eqref{eq:aiTrainingDelay}, the availability requirement in \eqref{eq:availReq}, and assuming $n$-sync scheme for distributed \gls{ai} procedure, the joint optimization problem for distributed \gls{ai} implementation over a wireless network can be expressed as follows:
+Having defined the system model and performance metrics, the next step is to design a device selection scheme that optimizes the distributed training process by minimizing its convergence time while still meeting \gls{urllc} availability requirements.